c1nnamon-toast/float-scraper/README.md

 # float-scraper
 Float scraper

-- install selenium and some chrome driver
+- install selenium and the newest chrome driver